mozman/ezdxf/docs/source/entities.rst

 .. method:: Polyline.points()

-   Returns the polyline points as list of tuple, not as :class:`Vertex`.
+   Generator of polyline points as tuple, not as :class:`Vertex`.

-.. method:: Polyline.vertices()

-   Returns the polyline vertices as list of :class:`Vertex`.

 .. method:: Polyline.append_vertices(points, dxfattribs=None)